tdegeus/GooseSLURM/examples/parallel/README.md

 *   *lines 9*

     Run your executable in parallel.
 In this case the executable is mimicked using the `echo` command, which provided with two arguments.
-As an example a nested loop is run with an index in the range 1-12, a name which gets the values 'summer' or 'winter'.
+As an example a nested loop is run with the first argument an index in the range 1-12 and the second argument a name which gets the values 'summer' or 'winter'.

 ## Behavior